bharath3138/Online-Bus-Pass-Application-Project/README.md

+- **Help and Support**: A support center for user inquiries and issue resolution.
 # Online Bus Pass Application System

 The Online Bus Pass Application System is a web-based platform designed to streamline the process of applying for and managing bus passes.
 This system provides an efficient and user-friendly way for passengers to access and renew their bus passes, while also assisting transport authorities in managing applications.